BrokenRegistry/Rotp-Fusion/FeaturesChanges.md

 ### Fixes:

+- Fixed a bug that allowed a guarded planet to be colonized.
+- A victory against the Orion Guardian will now grant you the relationship bonus you are entitled to.
 - Fixed excessive refresh rate in the Game Over panel causing high CPU usage.
 - Minor change to reduce the risk of concurrent error.
 - Fixed space pirates becoming way too powerful!